HCA Healthcare (NYSE:HCA) PT Raised to $232.00

-A number of other equities analysts have also weighed in on the stock.
-Truist Securities increased their target price on shares of HCA Healthcare from $200.00 to $230.00 and gave the stock a “buy” rating in a research report on Tuesday, April 20th.
-Raymond James boosted their price target on shares of HCA Healthcare from $150.00 to $190.00 and gave the stock an “outperform” rating in a research note on Wednesday, February 3rd.
-UBS Group upped their price objective on HCA Healthcare from $164.00 to $203.00 and gave the stock a “buy” rating in a report on Thursday, February 4th.
-Royal Bank of Canada upped their target price on HCA Healthcare from $205.00 to $232.00 and gave the stock an “outperform” rating in a research note on Friday.
-Finally, Credit Suisse Group boosted their price objective on shares of HCA Healthcare from $197.00 to $201.00 and gave the stock an “outperform” rating in a report on Wednesday, February 3rd.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and sixteen have given a buy rating to the stock.
-HCA Healthcare currently has an average rating of “Buy” and a consensus price target of $192.89.
+A number of other equities research analysts also recently issued reports on HCA.
+Truist upped their price objective on shares of HCA Healthcare from $200.00 to $230.00 in a research report on Wednesday, April 14th.
+Deutsche Bank Aktiengesellschaft increased their target price on shares of HCA Healthcare from $210.00 to $225.00 and gave the company a buy rating in a research report on Monday, April 19th.
+Raymond James increased their target price on shares of HCA Healthcare from $150.00 to $190.00 and gave the company an outperform rating in a research report on Wednesday, February 3rd.
+TheStreet upgraded shares of HCA Healthcare from a c+ rating to a b rating in a research note on Tuesday, February 2nd.
+Finally, Citigroup upped their price target on shares of HCA Healthcare from $185.00 to $191.00 in a research note on Wednesday, February 3rd.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and fifteen have assigned a buy rating to the company.
+The stock presently has a consensus rating of Buy and an average price target of $200.10.

+The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
+Stockholders of record on Wednesday, June 16th will be paid a dividend of $0.48 per share.
+This represents a $1.92 dividend on an annualized basis and a dividend yield of 0.96%.
+The ex-dividend date is Tuesday, June 15th.
+HCA Healthcare’s payout ratio is 18.29%.

-In related news, insider A Bruce Moore, Jr. sold 10,000 shares of the stock in a transaction dated Friday, February 5th.
-The shares were sold at an average price of $179.93, for a total value of $1,799,300.00.
-Following the completion of the transaction, the insider now directly owns 138,626 shares in the company, valued at approximately $24,942,976.18.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, insider Jon M. Foster sold 5,504 shares of the company’s stock in a transaction that occurred on Tuesday, April 20th.
-The shares were sold at an average price of $194.90, for a total value of $1,072,729.60.
-Following the completion of the sale, the insider now owns 21,838 shares in the company, valued at approximately $4,256,226.20.
+In related news, Director Wayne Joseph Riley sold 1,650 shares of HCA Healthcare stock in a transaction dated Wednesday, February 3rd.
+The shares were sold at an average price of $166.19, for a total transaction of $274,213.50.
+Following the completion of the transaction, the director now directly owns 14,119 shares of the company’s stock, valued at approximately $2,346,436.61.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, SVP Robert A. Waterman sold 73,853 shares of HCA Healthcare stock in a transaction dated Wednesday, February 24th.
+The shares were sold at an average price of $176.75, for a total transaction of $13,053,517.75.
+Following the transaction, the senior vice president now directly owns 339,205 shares of the company’s stock, valued at $59,954,483.75.
 The disclosure for this sale can be found here.
-Insiders have sold 115,314 shares of company stock worth $20,526,026 over the last three months.
+Insiders have sold a total of 115,314 shares of company stock worth $20,526,026 in the last ninety days.
 Insiders own 1.80% of the company’s stock.

-Institutional investors have recently modified their holdings of the stock.
-Thompson Siegel & Walmsley LLC purchased a new stake in HCA Healthcare in the fourth quarter valued at $25,000.
-Safeguard Investment Advisory Group LLC purchased a new stake in shares of HCA Healthcare in the fourth quarter worth about $30,000.
-Phoenix Wealth Advisors purchased a new position in HCA Healthcare during the fourth quarter valued at approximately $32,000.
-Signet Investment Advisory Group Inc. acquired a new stake in shares of HCA Healthcare during the 4th quarter worth approximately $33,000.
-Finally, Perigon Wealth Management LLC acquired a new position in shares of HCA Healthcare in the 4th quarter valued at $33,000.
-68.69% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Price T Rowe Associates Inc. MD grew its position in HCA Healthcare by 9.7% during the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 25,160,741 shares of the company’s stock valued at $4,137,911,000 after buying an additional 2,231,318 shares during the period.
+Sanders Capital LLC grew its position in HCA Healthcare by 7.6% during the fourth quarter.
+Sanders Capital LLC now owns 7,673,855 shares of the company’s stock valued at $1,336,758,000 after buying an additional 540,322 shares during the period.
+Norges Bank bought a new position in shares of HCA Healthcare in the fourth quarter worth approximately $548,149,000.
+Northern Trust Corp boosted its position in shares of HCA Healthcare by 1.0% in the fourth quarter.
+Northern Trust Corp now owns 3,097,626 shares of the company’s stock worth $509,435,000 after purchasing an additional 29,424 shares during the period.
+Finally, Bank of New York Mellon Corp boosted its position in shares of HCA Healthcare by 11.0% in the fourth quarter.
+Bank of New York Mellon Corp now owns 2,653,298 shares of the company’s stock worth $436,362,000 after purchasing an additional 263,446 shares during the period.
+Institutional investors own 68.69% of the company’s stock.

 About HCA Healthcare